-Health claims related to intense sweeteners
+4. Has EFSA assessed health claims related to intense sweeteners?

 In 2011, EFSA’s NDA Panel evaluated the substantiation of claims related to intense sweeteners and certain proposed beneficial health effects.
 The Panel concluded that there is sufficient scientific information to support the claims that intense sweeteners as all sugar replacers lead to a lower rise in blood sugar levels after meals if consumed instead of sugars, and maintain tooth mineralisation by decreasing tooth demineralisation again if consumed instead of sugars.
 However, EFSA’s experts could find no clear cause and effect relationship to substantiate the claims that intense sweeteners when replacing sugars maintain normal blood sugar levels, or maintain/achieve a normal body weight.

 EFSA’s Panel on Food Additives and Flavourings (FAF Panel) carries out risk assessments and provides scientific advice on food additives used as sweeteners.
 EFSA’s Panel on Nutrition, Novel Foods and Food Allergens (NDA Panel) is responsible for verifying the scientific substantiation of health claims related to intense sweeteners and suggested beneficial effects for consumers.